 Some of the most commonly used metal hip replacements are deteriorating and causing two serious public health problems, metallosis and cobalt poisoning, thus lawsuits are forming.

-The lawyers and attorneys at Hood National Law Group are actively retaining and filing metal hip lawsuit claims with potentially large cash settlements and awards.
+The lawyers and attorneys at National Injury Help are actively retaining and filing metal hip lawsuit claims with potentially large cash settlements and awards.

 Current hip replacement lawsuits are active and ready to settle.

 Regardless of the brand of hip replacement, if you’ve had a metal hip and had any problems you must act now in order to get your claim started.
 Call us directly at 1-800-214-1010 or use the contact form on this page.
 Even if you don’t know the brand of the metal hip, we can find out for you.
 Again there may be large cash settlements from these defective metal hips, but time to file is close to ending.